abmarnie/godot-architecture-organization-advice/README.md

 - Put lightweight nested `struct` declarations up at the top, next to nested `enum` declarations.
 - Put the backing fields of properties right before the property which uses them, even if they would be placed somewhere else otherwise.
+- `Get`-only properties are basically methods with non-`void` return type, and so should be grouped with methods.
 - Group `interface` implementations together.
 They should be placed right above `public` methods.

 [[Back to top.]](#game-project-architecture-and-organization-advice-for-godot-40)